 Return Journey Route

-All the stops on the way back from Transylvania to home in the UK.
+All the stops on the way back from Transylvania to home in the UK, via a different route.

 The first stop after leaving Brasov was to the eastern city of Deva, an un-researched town that was near the Border and on the railways, line close to the Hungarian border to use as a launchpad back into Central Europe.
 The Citadel in the city and nearby Corvin Castle was enough for us to say yes to avoid an 18 hour trip to Vienna or 16 hours to Budapest.